animal-tree/Writing-stuff/BadStuff25-Really-radical-idea.md

 &#9432; I speak from the center of the pain that boils humanity into war and disease.

 Internally, not internationally, but I'm sure it would extend.
-Spiritual inner relationships are what make our outer ones.
+Spiritual inner relationships are what make our outer ones.[^4]

 >Sex